Q: Can I attend Tech?

 Q: Can I take academic courses at Tech?

 A: Yes.
 Students can choose from classes in English, Social Studies, Math, Science, Language, Health, Phys.
 Ed., and Art to meet graduation requirements.
 You can take these academic classes during your regularly scheduled time at Tech.
-Students can also receive help to prepare for regents and RCT exams while they are at Tech.
+Students can also receive help to prepare for state assessments while they are at Tech.

 Discuss these opportunities with your home school counselor who will register you for the classes you require.

-A: Yes.
-Wilson Tech classes are approved by the State Education Department and apply toward the 22 credits needed for graduation and a Regents Diploma.
+A: Wilson Tech classes are approved by the State Education Department and apply toward the 22 credits needed for graduation.
 Students can earn up to 4-1\2 credits for a one-year program and up to 9 credits for a two-year program, depending upon your school district.

 Q: Will a Tech course satisfy the foreign language requirement?

 A: Yes.
 Five tech credits can substitute for the foreign language requirement for the Advanced Regents diploma.
-Only the district CSE can waive the one year foreign language requirement.
+Only the district CSE can waive the foreign language requirement.

 Q: Does Tech offer any clubs?